-He didn’t like soup in thin broth.
-It left him unsatisfied, like he’d just drunk flavored water for dinner, no matter how much meat, or how many vegetables were in the broth.
+He didn’t like soup in a thin broth.
+It left him unsatisfied, like he’d just drunk flavored water for dinner, no matter how much meat or how many vegetables were in the broth.

 I was surprised, but at least I now knew what to fix.

 So I started reworking some of my favorite soup recipes to make them thicker and heartier.